stanhelsloot/project/DESIGN.md

 files were made using this data with excelconverter.py; one containing the yearly data of total gas extracted, the other the monthly total of extracted gas.
 Both files were added to the maps folder.

+Actual design:
+see diagram.

+For the maps I need the geodata of the Netherlands (see maps folder, geodat.geojson) for all other components: just the data.

+The slider and the calendar are things I might put in, not sure yet.

+Furthermore I need the d3.tooltip plugin (and one for the slider)